Stress is part of the job for health care workers

 As an administrative assistant, you play a pivotal role in your company.
-Really, your boss wouldn't be able to function without you!
-Your enviable people skills and your proficiency with computer programs like
+Really, your boss wouldn’t be able to function without you!
+Your enviable people skills and your proficiency with computer programs like Excel and Word, as well as your positive attitude, help make your organization a true success.

 Just because you’re great at your job, though, doesn’t mean you should stay in it forever.
 On the contrary, you should make it a point to go after your dreams and advance your career so you can make more money and have greater job satisfaction.